mattfan00/blog/posts/imposter-syndrome.md

 ### wrapping it up

 A lot of this post is very high level advice and introspection, but I hope you got something out of it!
 I believe that imposter syndrome can be used to your advantage - use it to push you to continuously reach for your goals.
-The ones who are comfy at a young age are the ones at a disadvantage.
+Being too comfy at a young age can be disadvantagous to your growth.
 And if you experience too much burnout from it, remember to look back at how much you have accomplished so far - you are doing amazing and only at the first stage of your career, there is plenty of time to achieve what you want :)

 See y'all in the next one!